tamirlevi123/day_party/backend/DATABASE_MIGRATION.md

 ## Important Notes

 1. **Backup First**: Always backup production before importing!
+2. **Use MySQL Workbench for Exports**: Command-line `mysqldump` may produce dumps that fail to import.
+MySQL Workbench is more reliable for creating importable SQL files.
-2. **Schema Compatibility**: Ensure production schema matches or is newer than dev schema
+3. **Schema Compatibility**: Ensure production schema matches or is newer than dev schema
-3. **User Accounts**: User passwords and authentication tokens will be migrated
+4. **User Accounts**: User passwords and authentication tokens will be migrated
-4. **File Paths**: If your app uses file paths, ensure they're correct for production
+5. **File Paths**: If your app uses file paths, ensure they're correct for production
-5. **Environment Variables**: Update `.env` on production if needed
+6. **Environment Variables**: Update `.env` on production if needed
-6. **Static Files**: Don't forget to copy `public/memes/` and other static files if needed
+7. **Static Files**: Don't forget to copy `public/memes/` and other static files if needed
+8. **Verify Import**: Always check that data was actually imported by querying tables (e.g., `SELECT COUNT(*) FROM _KNS_Faction;`) - don't assume success just because the command completed without errors

 ## Troubleshooting